test-IO/testio-guides/src/pages/docs/jira_server/test_bug_types.md

 - **Usability**: Suggested improvements to existing features and functions that would make the product easier and more intuitive to use.
 - **Visual**: The user can accomplish a task, but the interface looks wrong, typically due to responsive design, CSS, HTML, or layout framework problems.
 - **Content**: Bugs related to missing data, images, or broken links.
+- **Custom**: Special Bug Reports that are set up by customer if needed.

 **Note**: Non-functional bugs are classified as low-severity bugs by definition.